fileturn/fileturn_gem/README.md

 We will hit this notification url with the new status of the file and the file_id.

 **Note: We will try queing your file twice in case of a a failure (ex/ we couldnt reach the url).
 You will recieve two notifications in that case.
 The first could be failed and second success.**

+## Other File Options

+You can fetch information of a single file using the file_id.

+	FileTurn::File.find(file_id)

+Or all the files

+	FileTurn::File.all

 ## Account Details